Skip to main content

 Strong WPI files usually do more than say an injury is serious.
 They explain which body systems are in issue, why the insurer assessment is wrong, and where the treating material supports a different impairment outcome.

-What usually makes a stronger WPI dispute bundle
+What a stronger WPI dispute bundle looks like

 A practical bundle is easy to navigate.
 Start with a one-page decision-to-evidence index so the assessor can see, in order, which finding is disputed, which document answers it, and where that document appears.